pranitbauva1997/know-your-term-sheet/README.md

 **But, but, but ...**

 Investors' **full-time job is to negotiate contracts like term sheets** and they probably have been doing it for years and are good at it.
-That's how they get a kick out of their life and feel that *they are helpful* and that they are *contributing to the greater good of society*.

 Maybe you have heard of the saying *"If you don't know who's the fool on the table, it's probably you"*.
 Honestly, by reading the term sheet, it's not very clear who's the fool on the table.